vtex/shoreline/packages/site/documentation/foundations/colors.md

 Todas as nossas cores existem no formato de tokens no Admin UI, para saber mais sobre como utilizar cada token de cor utilize nossa documentação sobre Design Tokens.

+## Tones

-## Primary Color
+## Palettes

+### Blue

-We use blue.40 for primary actions (which will move the user forward in the flow) like buttons, text links, etc., and interactive elements like element selection, drag states, etc. Elements that are not actionable or interacting must not use this color.
+We use blue40 for primary actions (which will move the user forward in the flow) like buttons, text links, etc., and interactive elements like element selection, drag states, etc. Elements that are not actionable or interacting must not use this color.

 ![Blue Palette](../../src/images/blue-palette.png)

 ### Do

-- Use blue.40 for primary actions, links, active and selected states.
+- Use blue40 for primary actions, links, active and selected states.

 ![Blue - Do](../../src/images/do-blue-actions-interactions.png)

 ### Dont's

-- Do not use blue.40 for highlighting information.
+- Do not use blue40 for highlighting information.
 Because using this color for actions may confuse when used on something like highlighting some information or text.

 ![Blue - Dont](../../src/images/dont-blue-actions-interactions.png)

-- Do not use blue.40 for the color of the backgrounds.
+- Do not use blue40 for the color of the backgrounds.
 It can interfere with the visual priorities on the page and draw attention to non-action elements.
 Generally, buttons should be the only elements with dark backgrounds.
 Nothing on the page should draw attention away from them.

-## Semantic Colors

-Semantic colors help users identify status, feedback, and informational elements in the interface.
-Consistent use of color keeps the cognitive load low and contributes to a unified and engaging user experience.

 ### Green